How to Start Hand Lettering: Simple Beginner’s Guide

 More resources for learning hand lettering

 - The Ultimate Lettering Course by Stefan Kunz.
-A great online course that takes you from building letters to designing impressive compositions.
+A great online course that takes you from the basics of building letters to designing impressive compositions!
 Use my code HEIDI25 for a 25% discount.

 - Hand lettering workbook by Oraarts.
 Workbook for beginners that teaches you how to draw several different letter styles, along with some layout practice.